vertica/vertica-containers/Wasm-container/README.md

 This container packages:

+- the Vertica SDK for developing UDxes
+- a Vertica runtime to use to test your UDx
 - `llvm` --- the `llvm` compiler components capable of creating WebAssembly output
 - `emscripten` --- a compiler package for compiling to WebAssembly
 - `wasmer` --- WebAssembly tools